GIS Related Works

 [VIDEO] Influence of dominant wind direction on the CO₂ dispersion modeled from Vehicle Emission

-I am also involved in mapping carbon dioxide levels throughout the year.
 We utilized gaussian plume dispersion function to map out the dispersion dynamics and extent of CO₂ in Zaragoza, Nueva Ecija.
 We use python numpy to carry out matrix operations and apply GPD models while also creating a simple command line interface to streamline the process.
 Our output shows calculated CO₂ extent from 2013 to 2018.